hail-is/hail/hail/python/hail/docs/cloud/query_on_batch.rst

     functionality on Query-on-Batch!

-Hail Query-on-Batch uses Hail Batch instead of Apache Spark.
+Hail Query-on-Batch uses Hail Batch instead of Apache Spark to execute jobs.
 Instead of a Dataproc cluster, you will need a Hail Batch cluster.
-For more information on using Hail Batch, see the `Hail Batch docs
-<https://hail.is/docs/batch/>`__.
-For more information on deploying a Hail Batch cluster, please
-contact the Hail Team at our `discussion forum <https://discuss.hail.is>`__.
+For more information on using Hail Batch, see the `Hail Batch docs <https://hail.is/docs/batch/>`__.
+For more information on deploying a Hail Batch cluster, please contact the Hail Team at our `discussion forum <https://discuss.hail.is>`__.

 Getting Started
 ---------------